-Address this message to seissum@giseis.alaska.edu.
+Address this message to ppicker@giseis.alaska.edu.
 Type 'ack' in the subject line and 'ack alarmid' in the body of the message, where alarmid is the alarm ID number.
 Send the message.
-The cancellation program will recognize messages sent from any of the giseis or gi accounts.
-If you have a private e-mail account that you would like to use for the alarm cancellations, it has to be included into the mail parser parameter file.
-Talk to Natasha Ruppert if you want to add your home e-mail account to the list of accounts authorized to cancel alarms.
+The program will recognize messages sent from any of the giseis accounts.
+If you have a private e-mail account accessible from your home, it has to be included into the mail parser parameter file.
+Talk to Natasha if you want to add your home e-mail account to the list of accounts authorized to cancel alarms.